joeyl2331/sep11-freedom-project/README.md

 [Presentation](https://docs.google.com/presentation/d/1FpO-C7nIJPvUqXbL06BDwJoHZ42De3VwB8euvCJHdwM/edit#slide=id.g243974dd3c0_0_1903)

 ## Implications
-The game that I created has both negative and po impacts on society.
-The positive impact would be

-Negative:
-As the world is advancing, technology is too.
-There has been a huge compettion in the field of technology.
-There are more and more games devolping which makes people to lose focus in their work and being addicted to playing games instead.

-However there are also positive impacts too.
+The game that I created has both negative and positive impacts on society.
+It contributes to the categories of global, social, and economic.
+The game has a global impact because instead of people wasting paper to play games like tic tac-toe and hangman on it, they can save paper and play games on either their phone, computer, or tablet.
+The game has a social impact because it can make people happy when they play together with their friends.
+The game has economic impact because as the world is advancing, technology is too.
+This means that more money is earned from games being created.
+However there are also negative impacts of games.
+There is going to be more competition in the creation of games.
+More games can make some people lose focus in their work and become addicted to playing games instead.

 ---